-The Office of the Provost invites the College Deans and the University Librarian to apply for funds to implement initiatives that accelerate the process toward achieving the increasing enrollment goal of the University’s recent Academic Reorganization.
+The Office of the Provost invites Deans and academic unit heads to apply for funds to implement initiatives that will increase enrollment at UIS.
+This was a primary goal of the University’s recent Academic Reorganization.
 The University of Illinois system recognized this goal in allocating $2.5 million toward the Strategic Investment Fund effort.

-A list of eligible primary purposes for each pool is provided below.
-Variations on the primary purposes will be considered with the burden of proof for the variance resting with the requestor.
+A list of eligible primary purposes for the SIF-II funding is provided below.
+Variations on the primary purposes will be considered with a compelling reason for the funding that clearly addresses the primary goal of increasing enrollment.

 - New Academic Program Development/Implementation

-Please submit your proposal via the Strategic Investment Fund online form, using the Word template provided.
-Proposals should address the questions below and be no longer than five pages in length (unless otherwise specified) plus a budget page with explanation.
+Proposals should address the questions/points below and be no longer than five pages in length, plus a budget page with explanation (to be uploaded separately)

 - Name and purpose of the strategic investment fund proposal.